SIDUMEFSustaining Intercultural Dialogue through deeper Understanding of Mediterranean Food

 Mediterranean cuisine presents a long culinary trdition which needs to be preserved and promoted.

-Because of its importance the Greek National Commission of UNESCO in Greece together with many competent Organisations and stakeholders interested in the Mediterranean diet has proposed the Mediterranean food and diet to be included in the Representative List of the Intangible Cultural Heritage of Humanity of UNESCO where it has been accepted.
+Because of its importance the Greek National Commission of UNESCO in Greece together with many Organisations and stakeholders have proposed the Mediterranean food and diet to be included in the Representative List of the Intangible Cultural Heritage of Humanity of UNESCO where it has been accepted.

 With the support of the Anna Lindh Foundation